ITINERARYDay 1 - Arrival in Granada

 Day 2 - Granada and the Alhambra Palaces

-The Alhambra Palace was one of the greatest architectural wonders of the world when it was created in the 13th &14th centuries.
-It remains so today and is one of Spain's premier tourist destinations.
-The complex is just a short walk up from our hotel and we are likely to time our visit for soon after breakfasts.
-After the visit our walk will to take us to the cave houses of Sacromonte and back to Plaza San Nicolas.
-The views across to the mountains and the Alhambra are just stunning.
-We may have a late lunch here before descending through the ol Moorish quarter of the the Albaicin on route to the station for the late afternoon train to Antequera.
+The Alhambra Palace was one of the greatest architectural wonders of the world when created in the 13th &14th centuries.
+It remains so today and is one of Europe's premier tourist destinations.
+Our favourite (and less busy) time to visit is the early evening of Day 1.
+This leaves more time for our city walk on Day 2 and there is so much to experience.
+Our walk takes us to the cave houses of Sacromonte with visits to some of the lesser known 'gems of Granada' on the way.
+On the walk back to Plaza San Nicolas the views across to the mountains and the Alhambra are just stunning.
+We may have a late lunch here before descending through the Moorish quarter of the the Albaicin on route to the station for the late afternoon train to Antequera.

 Walking time.
 Up to 4 Hours